-Installing working smoke alarms is an essential, but they don't save lives unless everyone knows how to get out of the home safely.
+Installing working smoke alarms is an essential, but smoke alarms don't save lives unless everyone knows how to get out of the home safely.
 Make sure everyone knows how to escape when the smoke alarm sounds, whether awake or sleeping at the time.
-In your plan, have two ways out of each room, a pre-arranged meeting place outside and, most importantly, ONCE OUT - STAY OUT!
+Since children and the elderly can sleep through the sound of an alarm, caregivers should help younger and older residents get out of the home.
+In your plan, have two ways out of each room, a pre-arranged meeting place outside and, most importantly, ONCE OUT

+- STAY OUT!